ScottPlot/ScottPlot/README.md

 ![](/demos/ScottPlotAudioMonitor/compiled/ScottPlotAudioMonitor.gif)

 ## Previous Versions
-ScottPlot has been improving with time, and some improvements are associated with breaking code changes.
-These changes are compartmentalized into major release versions which can be downloaded and used to maintain backward-compatibility:
+ScottPlot has improved in performance and simplicity over time.
+Changes which resulted in a change to the API were compartmentalized into major release versions.
+It is recommended you use the latest version of ScottPlot for new projects, but all versions can be downloaded for backward-compatibility with existing projects.
+Each version has its own cookbook demonstrating how to use the API.
 * [ScottPlot v3](https://github.com/swharden/ScottPlot/) (May 2019 - present)
 * [ScottPlot v2](https://github.com/swharden/ScottPlot/tree/2.1) (Dec 2018 - May 2019)
 * [ScottPlot v1](https://github.com/swharden/ScottPlot/tree/1.0) (Jan 2018 - Dec 2018)